 A Brief History of Lindt Chocolate

-So much so that Lindt is now the leading premium chocolate brand in Australia and currently sits at number two in the general chocolate market behind Cadbury’s with a market share of about 20% in the boxed chocolate category.
+So much so that Lindt is now the leading premium chocolate brand in Australia.
+It sits at number two in the general chocolate market behind Cadbury’s.
+With a market share of about 20% in the boxed chocolate category.

 Australia was also the first country in the world to house a Lindt brand of Chocolate concept store and café.

 As a consequence of the tenfold growth Lindt has enjoyed in Australia during the last of decade.
 That was back in 2004 and now there are six.
 Four in Sydney and two in Melbourne.

 The origins of Lindt Chocolate as a company date back to 1845.
 When David Sprüngli-Schwarz and his son, Rudolf Sprüngli-Ammann opened a small confectionery shop in the comely old town of Zurich.

 Backed by a great range of confections it was a successful venture.
 Quickly enjoying good levels of customer demand.
 So much so that two years later a small factory was added to it.
 Specifically to produce chocolate in solid form.

 A move which only served to increase demand even further.

 When Rudolf Sprüngli-Ammann retired in 1892 he handed over control of the business to his two sons.
 The youngest, David Robert, was given responsibility for a brace of confectionery stores that operated under the brand name Confiserie Sprüngli.
 While the eldest, Johann Rudolf, was charged with running the chocolate factory.

 An ambitious man, Rudolf had a clear vision of how he wanted to grow the business.
 This involved changing its name to ‘Chocolat Sprüngli AG’ and also taking over a chocolate factory owned by one Rodolphe Lindt of Bern.

 Having done this, he decreed they should become known as Lindt & Sprüngli.
 Laying a strong base that would enable the company to grow steadily for many years to come.